In Washington state, pharmacists are poised to start prescribing abortion drugs

 "That allowed pharmacists in Washington to function at the full extent of their licensure and training," said Jenny Arnold, chief executive officer of the Washington State Pharmacy Association, noting that pharmacists today typically complete a doctorate degree and many go on to do residencies.
 "There's a lot more they can do than just make sure the patient gets the right meds in the bottle."

 And yet in many states, she says, pharmacists are still greatly underutilized.
-While all states now allow pharmacists to enter into a CPA, most limit pharmacists' prescriptive authority to certain patients, circumstances or types of drugs.
+While all states now allow pharmacists to enter into a collaborative practice agreement, most limit pharmacists' prescriptive authority to certain patients, circumstances or types of drugs.
 Washington's law governing CPAs is one of the broadest and most flexible, allowing the clinicians themselves to decide what to prescribe and to whom.

 Obstacles to providing medication abortion